 If you want to know more, we've reviewed GetYourGuide here!

 We've talked about Viator on our blog before, and that's because they're a great resource for finding fun, unique experiences and tours during your travels.
+I've used them a few time myself and haven't been disappointed.
 A visit to South America is no exception.